ZENSEE1314/rebornwavegroup/replit.md

 ### Complete KOS Like vs Vote System Implementation (July 25, 2025)
 - **MAJOR ACHIEVEMENT**: ✅ COMPLETE LIKE VS VOTE SYSTEM WITH CORRECT BEHAVIORS FULLY OPERATIONAL
 - **Like Button System**: Awards likes (not stars) to target user in both individual and tournament modes (free, no cost to voter)
-- **Individual Vote Button**: Costs stars from voter, awards stars immediately to target user
+- **Individual Vote Button**: Shows star amount dialog, costs stars from voter, awards stars immediately to target user
-- **Tournament Vote Button**: Costs stars from voter, adds to prize pool for 7-day distribution to top 10 users
+- **Tournament Vote Button**: Shows star amount dialog, costs stars from voter, adds to prize pool for 7-day distribution to top 10 users
 - **Universal Like System**: `/api/kos/like` endpoint awards likes only (not stars) to recipient in both modes
 - **Individual Vote System**: `/api/kos/vote` endpoint with mode='individual' deducts stars from voter and awards stars immediately to recipient
 - **Tournament Vote System**: `/api/kos/vote` endpoint with mode='tournament' deducts stars from voter and adds to prize pool (7-day distribution)